Cincinnati Bengals: Logos and uniforms

 In 2016, the Bengals unveiled their all-white Color Rush alternate uniform, featuring black tiger stripes along the sleeves and pants.
 Orange was only used on the Nike mark, on the team logo, and as an outline color on the player's name.

 The club announced a new uniform design on January 21, 2021.
 The new uniform design would be worn beginning with the 2021 NFL season.
 The set retains the signature striped helmet, while simplifying the look by removing the side and shoulder panels, creating a new stripe pattern for the sleeves, getting rid of the number block shadow, and removing the stroke on the player's name.
 This set also puts the team's wordmark on the chest and lacks TV numbers on the sleeves.
 The shade of orange was changed, as well.
 The Bengals wore three different pants with this set: black pants with orange stripes, white pants with black stripes, and white pants with orange stripes.
 The white pants with black stripes were worn with the white jersey in 2021 playoff games at Tennessee and Kansas City.
 The white pants with orange stripes were worn with the black jersey in Super Bowl LVI against the Rams.

 In 2022, after the NFL rescinded the "one-helmet rule," the Bengals unveiled an alternate black-striped white helmet.
 In addition, the team brought back the all-white Color Rush uniform to be paired with the white helmets.
+This would last one season, however, as the team decided to pair the white helmet with the primary white uniform for two games in 2023, effectively retiring the Color Rush uniform for the time being.

+In 2024, the Bengals added orange pants to the uniform rotation after Madden NFL 25 leaked the option to the public.
+The Bengals then unveiled a new all-orange uniform combination to be worn September 8 against the Patriots.

 Mascots

 The team's official mascot is a Bengal tiger named Who Dey.
+Its jersey number is 1.
 Aside from Who Dey, the team also has the Ben-Gals, the team's cheerleading squad, which included Laura Vikmanis, the oldest cheerleader in league history.

 Carol Motsinger in 2015 said, "In 2012, Cincinnati welcomed another tiger named Who Dey.
 This time, one that walks on four legs.
 More than 1,000 Bengals season ticket holders named a Malayan tiger Who Dey at Cincinnati Zoo & Botanical Garden.
 He was recently traded to a zoo in Kansas."

 The Ohio History Central notes: "In 1940, a third American Football League formed, and the Cincinnati Bengals joined it.
 Unfortunately, World War II began the following year, causing manpower shortages as men joined the armed forces.
 This prompted this newer AFL to cease playing after the 1941 season.
 Paul Brown, former coach of the Cleveland Browns, received authorization from a modern American Football League to create a team in Cincinnati.
 Brown chose the name Bengals to memorialize the teams of the same name that had represented Cincinnati in the past."